 Each of the 23 community colleges and 14 public universities in Ohio has individual boards of trustees, charged by the Ohio Legislature with the responsibility of governing their respective institutions.

 Trustees have a tremendous responsibility to their institutions, as well as the public education system – and thus the taxpayers of Ohio – as a whole.
-They are "urged to band together and think innovatively to bolster the state's economy."

 The State of Ohio invests significant resources in the colleges and universities governed by the trustees with the expectation that trustee actions and decisions will support the State of Ohio's goal to raise the educational attainment level of Ohio's workforce by creating the highest-quality, student-centered flexible system of higher education in the country.